TryGhost/Themes/packages/dope/README.md

 # Dope

-A clean, minimalist theme featuring a light and dark mode.
-Launch your online publications with flair.
+A unique tag-based theme to arrange your publications into collections.
+Keep organized and let your readers explore your publications with ease.
 Completely free and fully responsive, released under the MIT license.

 **Demo: https://dope.ghost.io**